-Learn the roots of this timeless style by navigating the bluesman throughout history.
+Learn the roots of this timeless style by navigating the blues players throughout history.
 We start with T-Bone Walker, move to the “three kings” of B.B.
-King, Albert King and Freddie King, then dissect their “disciples” of Mike Bloomfield and Duane Allman.
+King, Albert King and Freddie King, then study the evolution of their playing with Mike Bloomfield and Duane Allman.

 Complete course with step-by-step lessons and practice examples.